devops329/devops/instruction/jest/jest.md

 });
 ```

 Here is an example of using the mocked version of the pipeline module.
-Notice that we can reference the mocked classes `mockRun` function to see how the `Pipeline.run` function was called.
+Notice that we can reference the mocked class's `mockRun` function to see how the `Pipeline.run` function was called.

 ```js
 test('mocking modules', () => {